Structuring projects for success

 - Inadequate definition of project interfaces, resulting in poor communication and an increased project risk.

-- Poor integration of the project — ie a lack of “big picture” planning and structuring.
+- Poor integration of the project — ie a lack of “big picture” planning, alignment and structuring, across technical and non-technical aspects.

 - Under or poor estimation of change management implications.